faisal3389/template-browser-extension/README.md

 ## Possible extensions

-- Icon
-- Copy to clipboard
+- Icons
-- add Context menu option
+- Add Context menu option
-- ability to add multiple links to a list to then paste all at once
+- Add multiple links to a list to copy all together